jpegleg/giant-spellbook/README.md

 The functionality attempts to ensure that diassembled instructions are not chopped at the end with look-head/over-read.

-Pressing enter will move on to the next line.
+Pressing enter will move on to the next (64 byte) buffer number.
 Typing a number and pressing enter will jump to that buffer number in the file.
 The buffers are 64 bytes, plus the 15 byte lookahead.

 Use control + c to exit, or read to the end of the file by pressing the enter key or entering a number past the lenth of the file.